PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-07 19:16:59
+Last updated: 2024-04-07 19:17:33
-Random Quote: I cost a girl her life because I was afraid to love her - Clay Jensen
+Random Quote: Where some choose to look at this bra half-empty, I choose to look at this bra half-full. - Barney Stinson